Tinwoo/ref_tina_wu/README.md

 -services folder: exeService.ts;

 #project_2:
-only include the data sections which I worked on.
+only including files related to the data sections which I worked on.